njc46/serverless-env/README.md

-# latex env
+# Serverless Environment

-Loads a LaTeX environment
+Loads a Serverless environment for deployment.